-Register Naming and size </>
+Register Naming and size

-As indicated above SV Registers are simply the GPR, FPR and CR register files extended linearly to larger sizes; SV Vectorization iterates sequentially through these registers (LSB0 sequential ordering from 0 to VL-1).
+As indicated above SV Registers are simply the GPR, FPR and CR register files extended linearly to larger sizes; SV Vectorisation iterates sequentially through these registers (LSB0 sequential ordering from 0 to VL-1).

-Where the integer regfile in standard scalar Power ISA v3.0B/v3.1B is r0 to r31, SV extends this range (in the Upper Compliancy Levels of SV) as r0 to r127.
+Where the integer regile in standard scalar Power ISA v3.0B/v3.1B is r0 to r31, SV extends this as r0 to r127.
 Likewise FP registers are extended to 128 (fp0 to fp127), and CR Fields are extended to 128 entries, CR0 thru CR127.
-In the Lower SV Compliancy Levels the quantity of registers remains the same in order to reduce implementation cost for Embedded systems.

-The names of the registers therefore reflects a simple linear extension of the Power ISA v3.0B / v3.1B register naming, and in hardware this would be reflected by a linear increase in the size of the underlying SRAM used for the regfiles.
+The names of the registers therefore reflects a simple linear extension of the Power ISA v3.0B / v3.1B register naming, and in hardware this would be reflected by a linear increase in the size of the underlying SRAM used for the register.